confluentinc/ksql/docs/concepts/ksql-architecture.rst

 KSQL Architecture
 #################

-You can use KSQL to build event streaming applications from |ak-tm| topics by using only SQL statements and queries.
+You can use KSQL to build event streaming applications from {{ site.ak-tm }} topics by using only SQL statements and queries.
 KSQL is built on Kafka Streams, so a KSQL application communicates with a Kafka cluster like any other Kafka Streams application.